bodrick/awesome/TOPICS.md

 ## windows-desktop

 *   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
 Including Windows Security tools, Graphics (AMD/NVIDIA/Intel ARC), Software Apps, and Resources.
-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Fully Optimize, Harden, and Debloat Windows 10 and Windows 11 Deployments to Windows Best Practices and DoD STIG/SRG Requirements.
-The ultimate Windows 10 & 11 security and privacy script!
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
+Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
 *   [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) - 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
 *   [Soloplan/whatson](https://github.com/Soloplan/whatson) - Build status monitoring for Windows with support for Jenkins, Travis-CI, CC.NET (alternative to CCTray)